High-Speed Vision-Based Flight in Clutter with Safety-Shielded Reinforcement Learning: Experiments

 \subsubsection{Training Results}

 Our framework is trained in Isaac Lab using large-scale parallel simulation, deploying 1,000 quadrotors simultaneously across 16 procedurally generated scenes of increasing difficulty.
-Each scene consists of randomly distributed geometric obstacles, with obstacle density gradually rising alongside the difficulty level.
+Each scene contains randomly placed trees and cylinders, with obstacle density gradually rising alongside the difficulty level.
 At the beginning of each episode, the initial position of the drone is uniformly randomized within the free space located before the obstacle field.
 An episode is considered successful if the drone reaches the goal region, defined as being within a 5-meter radius of the target position.

 To investigate the impact of reward shaping on learning efficiency and navigation performance, we compare three reward formulations: (i) Distance, which utilizes the Euclidean distance to the target as the navigation reward; (ii) Dijkstra, which replaces the Euclidean metric with a Dijkstra-based potential value for global guidance; and (iii) Dijkstra + CBF, which augments the Dijkstra reward with an additional CBF-based safety term to penalize proximity to obstacles.
-The learning curves in Fig.~\ref{fig:training}\hyperref[fig:training]{a} demonstrate that, under identical training conditions, the Dijkstra-based navigation reward substantially accelerates policy learning and achieves a consistently higher success rate than the Distance baseline.
+The learning curves in Fig.~\ref{fig:training}\hyperref[fig:training]{a} demonstrate that, under identical training conditions, the Dijkstra-based navigation reward substantially accelerates policy learning and achieves a consistently higher training success rate than the Distance baseline.
 Moreover, incorporating the CBF-based safety reward encourages safer exploration and yields further improvements in final performance, achieving the highest success rate among all compared variants.